 There are two main pathways to citizenship in New Zealand: citizenship by descent and citizenship by grant.
 While citizenship by descent is clearly the easier and less costly process, all other routes to citizenship, including through marriage or investment, fall under the citizenship by grant category.

-Although citizenship by grant is a more complicated process, it is still significantly more streamlined than most other countries including Canada, the US, and Australia.
+Although citizenship by the grant is a more complicated process, it is still significantly more streamlined than most other countries including Canada, the US, and Australia.
 That being said, with a population of about 4.7 million, New Zealand is definitely not accepting as many new citizens as any of these countries.
 In 2017, only 36,450 applicants were granted official Kiwi status.

 Below, we’re going to delve into the pathways to citizenship and the steps you’ll need to take if your ultimate goal is a New Zealand passport.

-If you are not married but want to apply as a de facto partners you must already be living together full time.
+If you are not married but want to apply as a de facto partner you must already be living together full time.
 An immigration official will analyze joint bank accounts, social media, pictures, and more to ascertain whether your partnership is authentic.

 Once you have determined your eligibility, you can submit an application online or via mail.
 Your partner will also need to fill out a form confirming that they sponsor you for the visa process.
 If you apply online, you’ll have to pay a fee of NZ$1,950 and can expect to receive your decision within 9 months.
 If accepted, you’ll then be invited to move to New Zealand permanently.